rishav-basnet/Guitar-Learning-Research-Website/README.md

 ## Takeaway

-This project demonstrates how subjective skill development can be reframed as a measurable system.
+This project demonstrates how subjective skill development can be converted into a measurable system, enabling objective tracking, comparison, and analysis of progress over time.

 By controlling variables and tracking performance over time, practice can be analyzed objectively rather than inferred from perception.

+---

+## What I Learned

+* How to design controlled experiments for skill measurement
+* Importance of consistent data collection protocols
+* How variability affects short-term performance interpretation
+* Translating subjective experiences into quantifiable metrics

 ---